miguelbuca/react-font-editor/README.md

 ## Props

-The **Tooltip** component has various configurable props to customize the behavior and style of the tooltip.
+The **FontEditor** component has various configurable props to customize the behavior and style of the FontEditor.
 Some of the main props include:

-- ``label``: Text to be displayed in the Tooltip.
+- ``label``: Text to be displayed in the FontEditor.
 - ``withColor``: Enables color selection option for text.
 - ``withDecoration``: Enables text formatting option (bold, italic, underline).
 - ``withSize``: Enables font size selection option.
-- ``fireEvent``: Defines the tooltip activation event (click or hover).
+- ``fireEvent``: Defines the FontEditor activation event (click or hover).
 - ``defaultValue``: Initial styles for the content.
 - ``onStyleChanged``: Callback function to capture style changes.
 Refer to the documentation or component implementation to see all available props.